autonomxDeveloper/tradingview-mcp/docs/workstation-c5-event-inbox-status.md

 - PR #37: recorded the standalone static event client helper in this status note and extended the doc guard.
 - PR #43: added static browser event client contract tests for payload normalization and helper exports.
 - PR #46: added endpoint string coverage for the browser event client helper.
+- PR #63: tightened the static event client export guard so the private fetch wrapper stays out of the public browser API.

 ## Roadmap position